biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

-If you type this in and compile, or run the applet [directly](http://www.biojava.org/tutorials/Roulet.html), you should see a gui with a start, stop and clear button.
-If you click on start, the applet will start sampling the table every 1/2 seccond.
+If you type this in and compile, or run the applet [directly](http://www.biojava.org/tutorials/Roulet.html), you should see a GUI with a *start*, *stop* and *clear* button.
+If you click on *start*, the applet will start sampling the table every 1/2 second.
 You will notice that the two pie-charts reflect these roles by repainting.
-If you click stop, the sampling thread will stop getting new roles.
+If you click *stop*, the sampling thread will stop getting new roles.
 If you click start again, then more counts will be collected.
-If you click clear, then the sampling will stop.
+If you click *clear*, then the sampling will stop.
 Pressing start again will start the process off from the initial point of just one count collected.

-By the end of this, you should feel comefortable with listening for events and writing custom ChangeListener implementations.
-You should be able to prevent a property from altering by adding an ALWAYS\_VETO listener.
-You should have an understanding of how when one object changes, it may cause the state of another object to change, and off how to write a ChangeAdapter instance that will wire this together.
+By the end of this, you should feel comefortable with listening for events and writing custom `ChangeListener` implementations.
+You should be able to prevent a property from altering by adding an `ALWAYS_VETO` listener.
+You should have an understanding of how when one object changes, it may cause the state of another object to change, and off how to write a `ChangeAdapter` instance that will wire this together.
 I hope it was fun.